 Elegant, comfortable, confident: For more than four decades, the Volkswagen brand has had a true endurance standout with the Passat.
-Designed for both families and professionals who put in a lot of miles on the road, the all-rounder with 29 million units sold has become the most successful midsize and company car in the world.
-Today the Passat is not only sold on every continent, it is also built in countless production facilities around the world.
+Designed for both families and professionals who put in a lot of miles on the road, the all-rounder with 29 million units sold has become the most successful mid-size/company car in the world.
+Today the Passat is not only sold on every continent, it is also built in countless production facilities around the world, including here in Malaysia.
 Unique versions and variants have emerged in Europe, China and the US.

 1973: Market launch

 The Passat demonstrated its dynamic personality immediately after being launched in 1973.
 For, as designed by Italian car designer Giorgio Giugiaro, the first Passat was - with its two or four doors and large tailgate - a hatchback sedan more versatile than any Volkswagen that had come before.
 At the same time, the Passat was at 4.19 meters in length not only shorter than the current T-Roc, it was also impressively spacious - a trend that continued in 1974 with the even more spacious Passat Estate.

 As time went by, the Passat continued to keep up with groundbreaking technological advancements in the automotive industry - from anti-lock brake systems to the intelligently networked assistance systems of recent times.
 The Passat GLi Estate introduced in 1979, for example, made automotive history as the first German sports station wagon.
 With the Passat W8 in 2001, Volkswagen revolutionized engine design.
 For the first time, the car's eight cylinders were no longer situated in a row but rather in two cylinder banks positioned side by side to save space.